 Often, teachers teach students how to use Venn Diagrams using the "I Do, We Do, You Do" method.
 First, we model to students.
 Then, we have students complete a Venn Diagram with us.
 Finally, we give students a blank one to fill out on their own.
 And while this can be an effective method, students need a LOT more of the "We Do" if they are going to use higher level thinking.

 Giving students several opportunities to read and sort statements that had higher level thinking involved will help them see that they should be including thoughtful, deep answers when filling out Venn Diagrams rather than surface level answers.

 For example, have students come up with a similarity or difference in the character traits of two of the characters.
 This requires students to think at a deeper level and keeps them from being able to provide a surface level answer.

-Fiction - Have students provide a similarity or difference about:
+Comparing and Contrasting in Fiction - Have students provide a similarity or difference about:

-Nonfiction - Have students provide a similarity or difference about:
+Comparing and Contrasting in Nonfiction - Have students provide a similarity or difference about:

 - the author's point of view

 - something new students learned about the topic

 - something students already knew about the topic

 - most important difference/most important similarity

 Giving students a little more direction as they fill in a blank graphic organizer will help them think more deeply.